AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-request-manager.md

 <a id="tocSmatchedfield"></a>
 <a id="tocsmatchedfield"></a>

 Matched fields.
-Contains the property that matched along with the matched terms.
+Includes the matched property and matched terms.

 #### Properties